s-j/hpstr-jekyll-theme/_posts/2016-12-01-fun-with-scikit-learn.md

  ("hello simon welcome to new york. enjoy it here and london", ["London", "New York"])]
 </pre>

 But how?
-Well, [we know](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression) that the model's decision computes a dot product between the input features and the trained weights and we can actually see the computed numbers:
+Well, [we know](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression) that the model's decision function computes a dot product between the input features and the trained weights and we can actually see the computed numbers:

 ```python

 print(pipeline.decision_function(X_test))
 ```